 “Jet phase” – determines the phase offset of the tremolo generator compared to the modulator that is causing the flanging.

 Like choruses and flangers, a phaser splits the signal into two identical copies, modulates one, and mixes them.
 The main difference is that a phaser does not usually delay the copied signal.
-Rather, it shifts the phase.
+Instead, it shifts the phase.
 The end result is a signal containing periodic cancellations (anti-nodes) and amplifications (nodes) at certain frequencies due to the interactions between the signal that is “in phase” and the signal that is “out-of-phase”.
 Since phase, time, and frequency are all related mathematically, phasers share some of the same parameters as the other modulation effects we have discussed.
-However, there are few parameters that are unique to phasers….
+However, few parameters are unique to phasers….

 Stages or modes – a parameter in some phaser effects for implementing the delays.